wearenolte/loader/readme.md

   'title' => '',
   'target' => '_self',
 ]
+// Update $args with the initial $args mixed with the $default values.
 $args = wp_parse_args( $args, $defaults );

 // Don't render if the title or url are empty.